morse-simulator/morse/doc/morse/user/basic_morse.rst

 The setup and configuration of a simulation scenario in MORSE is completely done using the Blender interface.
 It is very particular and different from almost any other computer program available.
-A good explanation on the use of Blender's interface can be found `here <http://www.blendercookie.com/getting-started-with-blender/>`_.
+Follow this link for good tutorial on `the use of Blender's interface <http://www.blendercookie.com/getting-started-with-blender/>`_.
-Here we present the most useful commands necessary to operate MORSE
+Here we present the most useful commands necessary to operate MORSE.

 Selection of an object
 ++++++++++++++++++++++